charlesknapp/PayCheat-CMS/README.md

 </div>

 ## How to Purchase
-Interested in purchasing the full source code of **PayCheat CMS**?
+Interested in purchasing the full source code of **SULK CMS**?
 This CMS is available for sale.
 Source code includes frontend and backend API frameworks.

 To get the source code, please contact:

 - **LinkedIn**: https://www.linkedin.com/in/knappcharles/
 - **GitHub**: [Charles Knapp](https://github.com/charlesknapp)

-Once payment is confirmed via **Stripe**, you'll receive access to the full repository and support to help you set it up.
+Once payment is confirmed via **Stripe**, you'll receive access to the full repository.
+Only basic support will be provided.